-A student who has exhausted all avenues for supervision within the department or school in which he/she is enrolled may be dismissed from their graduate program.
-This action can only be taken by the Associate VP of Research, Innovation, and Graduate Studies after a full hearing by the Senate Graduate Studies Committee, and after consultation with the Head of the Department or School, the Graduate Coordinator of the Department or School, and the student in question.
+A student who has exhausted all avenues for supervision within the department or school in which they are enrolled may be dismissed from their graduate program.
+This action can only be taken by the Associate VP of Research, Innovation, and Graduate Studies after consultation with the Head/Director of the Academic Unit, the Graduate Program Coordinator, and the student in question.
+A designate must be appointed in the case that the Head/Director or the Graduate Program Coordinator is the supervisor of the student.
+All avenues will be taken to protect the privacy of the student during these consultations.

-Appeals against dismissal may be made to the Senate Admissions and Academic Standing Appeals Committee through the Vice-President Academic.
+Appeals against dismissal may be made to the Senate Admissions and Academic Standing Appeals Committee through the Provost and Vice President Academic.
 Decisions of the committee are final.